 Given the many factors contributing to a VR title’s cost, it is difficult to put a price tag on a potential virtual reality release simply based on its genre, platform, and duration.
 However, this does not mean that it is impossible to get an estimate before you release the product.
 With the help of experienced specialists who have analyzed such games before and consider all relevant factors, it should be possible to get a fairly close estimate of how much the release will cost.

-The development process can also pose many challenges to those who have never built such products and titles before; so many people/companies with VR game ideas opt to hire another company or studio to handle the process for them, or at least a certain aspect of it.
+The development process can also pose many challenges to those who have never built such products and titles before; so many people/companies with VR game ideas opt to hire game developers to handle the process for them, or at least a certain aspect of it.
 Today, thousands of companies operate on the virtual reality development market and offer such services, but only a fraction of them have the experience necessary to tackle big and complex projects in this field.

 Game-Ace is a studio with over 2 decades of experience in building games intended for various audiences and platforms.
 We are no stranger to virtual reality or other innovative technologies like mixed and augmented reality, and confidently take on projects in this field using the Unity or UE4 engines.
 To have your idea appraised and the next steps discussed, you are welcome to send us a message.